awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

 1. On the **Set permissions** page, clear the following check box:
    + **Block all public access**

    You must allow public read access to the bucket and files so that CloudFront URLs can serve content from the bucket\.
 However, you can restrict access to specific content by using the CloudFront private content feature\.
-For more information, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.
+For more information, see [Serving private content with signed URLs and signed cookies](PrivateContent.md)\.

    Select the check box for **I acknowledge that the current settings may result in this bucket and the objects within becoming public**\.